ContextLab/chatify/README.md

 No further setup is required.
 To use Chatify to automatically explain any code in the notebook, simply insert the `%%explain` magic command at the top of the code cell and then run it (shift + enter) to access the Chatify interface for receiving LLM-based assistance.
 To disable Chatify and run the code block as usual, simply delete the `%%explain` command and re-run the cell.

-## Installing and enabling Chatify: General version
+## Installing and enabling Chatify: interactive version

 By default, Chatify only supports cached responses.
-To enable full-on interactive mode (and in arbitrary notebooks, including non-NeuroMatch notebooks), you'll first need an [OpenAI API key](https://help.openai.com/en/collections/3675940-getting-started-with-openai-api).
+To enable full-on interactive mode (and in arbitrary notebooks, including non-Neuromatch notebooks), you'll first need an [OpenAI API key](https://help.openai.com/en/collections/3675940-getting-started-with-openai-api).
 Once you have your key, create a `config.yaml` file in the directory where your notebook is located.
 Replace `<OPENAI API KEY>` with your actual OpenAI API key (with no quotes) and then save the following in your `config.yaml` file:

 ```yaml
 cache_config: